Log Canonical Minimal Model Program for corank one foliations on Threefolds: Existence of flips

 \section{Existence of flips}

-In this section we prove the existence of flips for a log canonical foliated pair $(\mathcal{F},\Delta)$ on a $\mbQ$-factorial normal projective threefold $X$ with klt singularities.
-This answers \cite[Question 8.4]{SS22}.
-We also present an example of log canonical flip at the end of this section. \begin{theorem} Let $(\mcF, \Delta)$ be a foliated lc pair of corank one on a $\mbQ$-factorial normal projective threefold $X$ such that $(X, \Delta)$ is klt.
-Let $f: X \to Z $ be a $(K_\mcF+\Delta )$-negative flipping contraction.
-Then the $(K_\mcF+\Delta)$-flip $ f^+:X^+ \to Z$ of $f$ exists.
-Moreover, $(X^+, \Delta^+)$ is $\mbQ$-factorial klt and $(\mcF^+, \Delta^+)$ is foliated lc. \end{theorem} \begin{proof}
+In this section, we prove the existence of flips for a rank two lc foliated triple $(X,\mathcal{F},\Delta)$ where $\dim X=3$.
+In fact we have the following more general result on the existence of relative log canonical models.
+At the end of this section, we present an example of a foliated log canonical flip.
+The results of this section answer \cite[Question 8.4]{SS22} in our setting. \begin{theorem} Let $(X, \mcF, \Delta)/U$ be a projective foliated lc triple of rank two such that $(X, B)$ is klt for some $B \leq \Delta$, and $\pi:X\rightarrow U$ be a projective morphism of projective varieties.
+Let $f: X \to Z $ be the contraction of a $(K_\mcF+\Delta )$-negative extremal ray over $U$.
+Then the log canonical model $(X^+, \mcF^+, \Delta^+)$ of $(K_\mcF+\Delta)$ over $Z$ exists.
+Moreover, letting $B^+$ denote the strict transform of $B$ on $X^+$, $(X^+, B^+)$ is klt and $(X^+,\mcF^+, \Delta^+)$ is lc. \end{theorem} \begin{proof}